Green Bean Soup Benefits: The Traditional Singapore Way

 Published 21 May 2026

-But what exactly is it about green bean soup that has kept generations of Singaporean grandmothers reaching for the same pot, the same handful of dried mung beans, the same rock sugar and pandan leaves?
+But what exactly is it about green bean soup that has kept generations of grandmothers reaching for the same pot, the same handful of dried mung beans, the same rock sugar and pandan leaves?
+We think about this a lot, because this soup is the heart of what we serve at Ah Ma QQ Bowl.
 Let us go through it properly.

 What Is Green Bean Soup, Actually?

-First, a small correction for anyone who has only seen the name in English: the "green bean" in green bean soup is not the long French bean you stir-fry with sambal.
+A small but important correction for anyone who has only seen the name in English: the "green bean" here is not the long French bean you stir-fry with sambal.
 It is the mung bean — a small, round, bright green legume with a pale yellow interior, known in Mandarin as 绿豆 (lǜ dòu).

-• Dried mung beans, soaked and then boiled until soft
+- Dried mung beans, soaked and boiled until soft

-• Pandan leaves tied in a knot and dropped into the pot for fragrance
+- Pandan leaves tied in a knot and dropped into the pot

-• Sometimes dried tangerine peel (陈皮, chén pí) for added depth and digestive benefit
+- Sometimes dried tangerine peel for added depth

-The result should be a soup that is lightly sweet but not cloying, with a slight grassiness from the beans and a floral lift from the pandan.
+The result should be lightly sweet but not cloying, with a slight grassiness from the beans and a floral lift from the pandan.
 When it is done right, it tastes clean and restoring.
 Like a deep breath on a hot afternoon.

 The Cooling Properties: What TCM Says

-If you grew up in a Chinese Singaporean family, you heard the word "heaty" before you could explain it to anyone outside the culture.
-Heatiness is a concept from Traditional Chinese Medicine (TCM) that describes a state of excess heat in the body.
-Symptoms might include:
+If you grew up Chinese Singaporean, you heard the word "heaty" before you could explain it to anyone outside the culture.
+Heatiness in Traditional Chinese Medicine describes excess heat in the body — sore throat, mouth ulcers, acne, constipation, feeling irritable despite the air-conditioning being on full blast.

-The antidote to heatiness is cooling food.
-And mung beans are among the most cooling foods in the TCM classification system.
+The antidote is cooling food.
+And mung beans are among the most cooling in the TCM classification system.

 According to TCM principles, mung beans have a cold nature (寒性) and are associated with clearing heat and toxins, relieving restlessness, and supporting kidney and stomach function.
-This is not metaphor — it is a system of food-as-medicine that has been refined over more than 2,000 years and is still practised by TCM practitioners in Singapore today.
+This is not metaphor — it is a system of food-as-medicine refined over more than 2,000 years.

 That is why your grandmother made you green bean soup when you had a fever.
-And why she told you to drink it warm, not cold — because the soup's cooling function works at the level of internal temperature, not the temperature of the liquid itself.
+And why she told you to drink it warm, not cold — because the cooling function works at the level of internal temperature, not the temperature of the liquid itself.
+She knew what she was doing.

-Quite a lot, as it turns out.
-Mung beans are a genuinely nutritious food by any measure.
+Beyond TCM, mung beans are genuinely nutritious by any measure.

 High in plant protein.
-One cooked cup of mung beans contains around 14 grams of protein, making it a useful protein source especially for vegetarians and those cutting back on meat.
+One cooked cup contains around 14 grams — useful for vegetarians and anyone cutting back on meat.

 Rich in fibre.
-The fibre in mung beans supports digestive health, helps maintain healthy blood sugar levels by slowing glucose absorption, and feeds beneficial gut bacteria.
-Singapore's high rate of diabetes makes this particularly relevant — traditional desserts like green bean soup are far gentler on blood sugar than processed sweets.
+Supports digestive health, helps maintain blood sugar levels, and feeds beneficial gut bacteria.
+With Singapore's high diabetes rate, this is particularly relevant — traditional desserts like green bean soup are far gentler on blood sugar than processed sweets.

-Good source of key micronutrients.
-Mung beans provide folate, magnesium, potassium, manganese, and B vitamins.
+Good micronutrients.
+Folate, magnesium, potassium, manganese, B vitamins.
 Folate is especially important during pregnancy.
-Potassium and magnesium support heart health and blood pressure regulation.
+Potassium and magnesium support heart health.

 Low in calories.
-A bowl of properly made green bean soup — beans, water, a modest amount of rock sugar — is not a calorie-heavy dessert.
+A bowl of properly made green bean soup is not a calorie bomb.
 It satisfies without overloading.

 Why Rock Sugar Matters

-Traditional green bean soup uses rock sugar (冰糖, bīng táng), not refined white sugar.
-This is not just nostalgia or aesthetics.
-Rock sugar is less processed than white sugar, and in TCM it is considered to have mild moistening properties that are gentler on the throat and lungs.
-It also dissolves more slowly, which makes it easier to control the sweetness of the soup without going too far.
+Traditional recipes use rock sugar (冰糖), not refined white sugar.
+This is not just nostalgia.
+Rock sugar is less processed, and in TCM it is considered to have mild moistening properties — gentler on the throat and lungs.
+It dissolves more slowly, which makes it easier to control sweetness without going too far.

-Grandmothers who make green bean soup properly add the rock sugar in pieces and taste as they go.
+Grandmothers who make green bean soup properly add rock sugar in pieces and taste as they go.
 They do not measure.
-They know what the soup should taste like.
-The goal is a background sweetness that lifts the flavour of the beans without dominating it.
+They know what it should taste like.

-When you taste a green bean soup that has been over-sweetened — which happens with cheaper versions using white sugar poured in carelessly — you know immediately.
+When you taste a green bean soup that has been over-sweetened with white sugar poured in carelessly, you know immediately.
 The sweetness sits on top instead of underneath.
 It coats your mouth instead of refreshing it.
 The whole point of the soup is lost.

-Pandan is not just fragrance, though the fragrance is lovely: grassy and vanilla-adjacent and unmistakably Southeast Asian.
-In TCM and folk medicine traditions, pandan leaves are believed to have mild blood sugar-lowering properties and are used as a mild pain reliever and anti-inflammatory.
-Whether you put stock in these claims or not, the flavour they add to green bean soup is irreplaceable.
-Try making it without pandan once and you will understand immediately why every grandmother insists on it.
+Pandan is not just fragrance, though the fragrance is lovely: grassy, vanilla-adjacent, and unmistakably Southeast Asian.
+In TCM, pandan leaves are believed to have mild blood sugar-lowering properties.
+Whether you put stock in those claims or not, the flavour they add is irreplaceable.
+Try making it without pandan once and you will understand why every grandmother insists on it.

-Green Bean Soup and Sweet Potato Balls: A Natural Pairing
+Green Bean Soup and Sweet Potato Balls: Why They Belong Together

-The natural sweetness of the sweet potato balls complements the gentle, slightly bitter character of the green bean soup.
+The natural sweetness of the balls complements the gentle, slightly bitter character of the soup.
 The soup's cooling properties balance the warming nature of sweet potato.
-The soft chewiness of the balls gives the soup something to anchor it — without them, green bean soup alone can feel like it needs something more.
+The soft chewiness gives the soup something to anchor it — without sweet potato balls, green bean soup can feel like it needs something more.

-This is the combination that Ah Ma Kitchen serves: handmade sweet potato balls, made fresh in small batches, nestled in warm green bean soup.
-It is the version that most closely resembles what a thoughtful Singaporean grandmother would put on the table — not a hawker shortcut, not a food court approximation, but the real thing made with attention.
+This is the combination we serve at Ah Ma QQ Bowl: handmade sweet potato balls, made fresh in small batches, sitting in warm green bean soup.
+It is the version that most closely resembles what a thoughtful grandmother would put on the table — not a hawker shortcut, not a food court approximation, but the real thing.

 Making It the Old Way

-If you want to make green bean soup at home, the traditional method is slow and undemanding.
-Soak the dried mung beans for at least two hours, then drain and rinse them.
-Bring a pot of water to the boil, add the beans, the knotted pandan leaves, and optionally a strip of dried tangerine peel.
-Simmer on medium-low heat for 45 minutes to an hour, until the beans are completely soft and beginning to break down.
+If you want to make it at home, the traditional method is slow and undemanding.
+Soak the dried mung beans for at least two hours, drain and rinse.
+Bring a pot of water to boil, add the beans, knotted pandan leaves, and optionally a strip of dried tangerine peel.
+Simmer on medium-low for 45 minutes to an hour, until the beans are completely soft and beginning to break down.
 Add rock sugar to taste, starting with less than you think you need.

 The result will not look like a restaurant dessert.
 It will be pale and slightly murky, the beans swollen and some of them split.
 It will smell like pandan and something earthy and warm.
 It will taste, if you have done it right, exactly like something your grandmother made.